Impact of Medical Technology

 - Neglected patients with chronic diseases.

 - Higher risks of mistakes, undeserving in terms of crisis.

 - High pressure on the mental and physical health of medical staff.

-Secondly, businesses, governments and world organizations address to novel digital technologies to solve the very core problems of the pandemic.
+Secondly, businesses, governments and world organizations use novel digital solutions to identify problems in healthcare that technology can solve.

 Corporations such as Apple and Google and several countries including Norway, Australia, China, Singapore either work on or have already launched different

 The growing interest to digital transformation in healthcare in the context of pandemic and beyond prove the focus on technology in this industry will likely increase in the future.
 It’s still too early to say how much the existing technology in healthcare and digital transformation in this sector will contribute to mitigating this pandemic crisis.
 However, we can already talk about the positive role of technology in improving healthcare outcomes in the frontline today.

 The Role of Technology in Improving Healthcare Outcomes in Times of Pandemic and Beyond

 It’s hard to underestimate the importance of technology in healthcare.
 From EHR and virtual consultations to hospital asset tracking systems, digital tools help make healthcare processes smarter, safer and more efficient.